 Share money-saving tips

 No matter how long your employees are traveling, the costs can really add up.
 But there are ways to keep expenses down.

-- Pack light: Packing everything needed for a trip in a carry-on bag means your company won’t have to pay baggage fees and employees will be able to move through the airport faster.
+Packing everything needed for a trip in a carry-on bag means your company won’t have to pay baggage fees and employees will be able to move through the airport faster.
 Ship necessary items to employees’ hotel ahead of time, if possible.
 Send them off with travel promotional items that take up very little space, like a packable jacket, On The Go Charging Kit and a sleep mask with ear plugs.

-- Time their travel: It’s cheapest to fly on Tuesday, Wednesday or Saturday, which can make planning a bleisure trip less expensive for everyone.
+It’s cheapest to fly on Tuesday, Wednesday or Saturday, which can make planning a bleisure trip less expensive for everyone.
 If meetings are scheduled for Thursday and Friday, employees may choose to fly in on Wednesday and stay until Saturday to save money and give them a little extra time.

-- Put less focus on dinner: Taking clients out for lunch is often much less expensive than buying dinner and drinks.
+Taking clients out for lunch is often much less expensive than buying dinner and drinks.
 Staff who dine out for lunch during their personal travel time can eat at a higher-price location while staying within their travel budget.

 Business, pleasure or both!

 Allowing employees to bridge the gap between business and pleasure can have big benefits for everyone.
 Help employees make the most of their bleisure travel with these tips and giveaways.